pbv-public/firestore-orm/README.md

      with a given race ID and runner name (slow because this would involve a database query instead of a simple local computation!).

-Note: Keys are table-specific.
-Two different rows in different tables may have the same key.
+Note: Keys are collection-specific.
+Two different rows in different collections may have the same key.